meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 Invariants take a model and assert that the model is always in a certain state, irrespective of the command and response.
 Invariants also run after every step in the state machine, which makes them expensive to run.
 Because of this, `quickcheck-state-machine` uses a `Maybe` to allow for no invariants to be returned.

-As there is no invariant behavior we want to see in this model, we can return `Nothing`:
+As there is no invariant behavior I want to see in this model, I can return `Nothing`:

 ```haskell
 invariant = Nothing